Tired of buying baked chips that lack flavor?

 Instructions

-- Preheat the oven to 350F, and line a baking sheet with parchment paper.
+- Preheat oven to 350°F (180°C) degrees and line a baking sheet with parchment paper.

-- In a bowl, mix the cinnamon and sugar together.
+- In a bowl, mix cinnamon and sugar together, set aside.

-- With a basting brush, lightly coat your heart chips with butter on each side.
+- Place tortilla pieces on baking sheet and with a basting brush, lightly coat with butter on each side.
+Sprinkle with cinnamon-sugar mixture on both sides.

 For the Dip: